PhilGoud/Chell/README.md

 - 1 USB 2.0 HDD used for parity
 - 2 USB 3.0 docks composed of 4 HDDs

-Most of my apps will be in docker containers, except system functions
+Most of my apps (Plex, Tranmission, AdGuard, Wireguard, HomeAssistant... ) will be in docker containers managed via CasaOS, except core system functions.

 ## Storage
 ### Mergerfs